thalmiclabs/myo.js/README.md

-NOTE : If you are a bleeding-edge kind of developer, be sure to check out the [Experimental](https://github.com/stolksdorf/myo.js/tree/master/experimental) Myo.js features!
+**Note : ** If you are a bleeding-edge kind of developer, be sure to check out the [Experimental](https://github.com/stolksdorf/myo.js/tree/master/experimental) Myo.js features!

+Like node?
+We do too. `npm install myo` will do what you need.
+[Check it out!](https://www.npmjs.org/package/myo)

 # Myo.js

 Myo + Javascript?!
 Oh My!

 ## Getting Started